logicly-au/docs.iar-dst.online/developers.rst

 Developer Resources
 ===================

-API
+Online API
-^^^
+^^^^^^^^^^

-The API provides a mechanism to both capture the eight domain scores and return the derived resulting recommended level of care.
+The IAR digital decision support tool has been integrated into the existing OMSSS API, which PHNs are already integrating into their systems.
+While the stand-alone online interface may be used separately.
+OMSSS provides an automatable mechanism to both capture the eight domain scores and return the derived resulting recommended level of care.
 This service may be utilised by organisations wanting to easily integrate the capture of the scores and/or the computation of the recommended level of care into their own local systems.